Norah104/Lab2/README.md

 # Lab2
+Dataset Description
+The SMS Spam Collection Dataset is a tabular dataset that contains a collection of SMS messages labeled as either spam or ham (not spam).
+The dataset includes two main columns: one for the message text and another for the class label.
+It is commonly used for machine learning experiments related to text classification.

+Machine Learning Problem
-The goal of this project is to build a machine learning classification model that can automatically identify whether a given SMS message is spam or not spam.
-The model learns patterns from labeled SMS messages and predicts the class of new unseen messages.
-This helps in reducing unwanted messages and improving communication security.
+This project addresses a supervised machine learning classification problem.
+The objective is to build a model that can classify SMS messages as spam or not spam based on their content.
+Such a model helps in filtering unwanted messages and improving communication efficiency.